MicrosoftDocs/mesh-docs/mesh/Includes/custom-immersive-spaces-ports-firewall.md

 > [!NOTE]
 > Currently, there are extra firewall ports required when events in the Mesh app are held with more than 16 people.
 We appreciate your patience as we move to align with the standards outlined in [Microsoft M365 URLs and IP address ranges](/microsoft-365/enterprise/urls-and-ip-address-ranges?view=o365-worldwide&preserve-view=true).

-In addition to the endpoints listed above, Mesh also requires that outgoing traffic be allowed to IP addresses in the "AzureCloud" service tag over the following protocols and ports:
+When organizing multi-room events, Mesh also requires that outgoing traffic be allowed to IP addresses in the "AzureCloud" service tag over the following protocols and ports:

 - TCP: 443, 80
 - TCP & UDP: 30,000-30,499